 From 31 October 2020, new rules apply for final vehicle authorisation according to EU Regulation (EU) 2018/545 (PAVA).
 Temporary authorisations for vehicles and authorisations of infrastructure are regulated by the Railways Act (2004: 519).
-Associated Swedish railway legislation according to the fourth railway package is delayed and is expected to enter into force February 2022.
+Associated Swedish railway legislation according to the fourth railway package is delayed and is expected to enter into force first of June 2022.

 Definitions and rules

 When developing a new safety critical Control Command and Signalling system (CCS-system) e.g. automatic train protection (ATP), this has to be safe.
 The applicant should use the standards EN 50126, EN 50128 and EN50129 to demonstrate the safety.
 This means that you develop the system according to a specified process, the safety demonstration will be reported in a "safety case".

 An independent safety assessor (ISA) shall assess the safety demonstration and make an assessment report.
 The Swedish Transport Agency guide "Requirement on the content of an assessment report" is a guideline on the content and structure of the assessment report.
 The ISA and his task have to be approved by The Swedish Transport Agency for each project.
 To avoid unnecessary work you should ask for our approval of the ISA and his task early in the project.
 Our requirement on the ISA is that he/she shall be independent from the project both personally and organizational to the project that shall be assessed.
 The ISA must also be very competent in the process and the techniques of developing safety critical systems.